 How does it work?

 A microchip implant is an identifying integrated circuit placed under the skin of an animal.
-The Iso-minichip we use is about the size of a 1/3 of a grain of rice, uses passive RFID (Radio Frequency Identification) technology, and is also known as a PIT tag (for Passive Integrated Transponder).
+The Iso-minichip we use is about 1/3 the size of a grain of rice, uses passive RFID (Radio Frequency Identification) technology, and is also known as a PIT tag (for Passive Integrated Transponder).
 The chip is injected under the skin using a syringe.
 The injection is comperable to a vaccination - and generally your animal will react in the same manner.
 When a pet is found, a special scanner (carried by vets, shelters, law inforcement) will read the chip's unique identification number, and then owner information is retrieved through a national database.